Using personal experience fixing leaky faucets, Mrs. Menagerie aims to help you do the same without spending a lot of time or money.

 - Take the O-ring or packing and your spout to your local hardware store to purchase an exact replacement.
 Don't be afraid to ask for assistance.
 It is important to get the right size and fit for your particular faucet.

-- When reassembling the faucet with your new O-ring, use a bit of Vaseline on it to help hold it in place and create a tight seal.
+- Reassemble the faucet with your new O-ring, using a bit of Vaseline on it to help hold it in place and create a tight seal.
 Make sure you firmly tighten the spout nut when you finish.

 If your faucet has separate handles (from the spout), the leak may be coming from a worn-out O-ring or packing in the handle.
 Replacing the packing in the handle(s) is similar to replacing it in the spout.